 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 It was never my plan to be an older Mummy.
-But in May 2015 I found myself being pregnant at 43.
+I’d always thought that I would have my children in my 30s.
+But life doesn’t always go the way we plan does it?
+And in May 2015 I found myself being pregnant at 43.

 In 2014 I had practically given up on dating.
 I’d split up from a long term relationship in 2011 when I was 39, and spent most of 2012 going on disastrous and ridiculous dates.
 I’d even spent time in a toxic relationship with a psychopathic man who left me feeling lower in self esteem than I had ever felt.

 I started to think that I would never meet anyone again, let alone have a family.
 I had always thought that I’d get married, have children.
 Things didn’t seem to be going according to my plans at all.